Muamba Fishers of Men Church:

 Kilawa Fishers of Men Church:

-This relatively young, growing church is located in the Eastern Kenya, Kitui County.
+This relatively young, growing church is located in Eastern Kenya, Kitui County.
 It is situated a little more than 25 kilometers from Kyuso.

 Kilawa Fishers of Men Church began, as one of the original missional communities of Fishers of Men Church Muamba.
 During a visit to Kenya, his native home in 2012, Pastor Joshua officially commissioned this Church.
 FOM Ministries Headquarters and faithful friends from the U.S. secured funding allowing this Christian community to purchase land and build a semi-permanent place to worship.
 The church community continued to grow making it such that the building could no longer accommodate the entire congregation.
 The Lord rewarded their continued faithfulness and over time Pastor Joshua and ministry partners raised the resources and constructed a new permanent church.